lararubbelke/azure_lambda_labs/Module2-GainInsights/README2.md

 	_Getting account name and key_

-1. Use **Azure Storage Explorer** or the tool of your preference to connect to the new storage account using the account name and key from the previous step.
+1. Open **Azure Storage Explorer** or the tool of your preference to connect to the new storage account using the account name and key from the previous step.
 	1. On the left pane of _Azure Storage Explorer_, right-click on **Storage Accounts** and select **Connect to Azure Storage...**
 	1. Enter the account name and key in the dialog, then click **OK**.